 Dec.
 4, 1909 – The Montréal Canadiens are founded as a charter member of the National Hockey Association, intended to represent Montréal’s francophone community (despite being owned by anglophone Ambrose O’Brien) as an alternative to the Montréal Wanderers, who joined the NHA with a large anglophone following.
 Toronto is granted a franchise, the Blueshirts, two years later.

 Nov.
 26, 1917 – Out of a desire to leave the NHA over disputes with Toronto Blueshirts owner Eddie Livingstone, the Canadiens, Montréal Wanderers, Ottawa Senators and Québec Bulldogs form the National Hockey League following several meetings at Montréal’s Le Windsor Hotel.
-However, as the owners were aware of Québec’s financial troubles, and looking to have a team based in Toronto, a temporary franchise is awarded to the Toronto Arena Company in place of Québec, colloquially known as the “Arenas,” to round out the new NHL.
+However, as the owners were aware of Québec’s major financial troubles, and looking to have a team based in Toronto, a temporary franchise is awarded to the Toronto Arena Company in place of the now defunct Bulldogs, colloquially known as the “Arenas,” to round out the new NHL.

 Dec.
 26, 1917 – One month after the creation of the NHL and the Toronto team, the Arenas and the Montréal Canadiens face off for the first time ever at the Arena Gardens in Toronto, with the Arenas winning 7-5, the opening chapter of a century-old rivalry.
-Arenas defender Harry Cameron led the way with four goals and an assist, also getting into a fight with Canadiens captain Newsy Lalonde, the first “Gordie Howe Hat Trick,” thirty years before Gordie Howe’s pro career began (and 11 years before his birth).
+Arenas defender Harry Cameron led the way with four goals and an assist, also getting into a fight with Canadiens captain Newsy Lalonde, with both notching the first ever “Gordie Howe Hat Trick,” thirty years before Gordie Howe’s pro career began (and over a decade before his birth).

 Dec.
 29, 1917 – In their second meeting just three days later at Arena de Montréal, the Canadiens defeat the Arenas 9-2 for their first victory in the rivalry’s history, as well as the first game of the rivalry to be played in Montréal.
 However, this was the only game ever played between these two here, as the arena burned down just four days later, forcing the Habs to move back to the Aréna Jubilée, where they had originally played until 1910 in the NHA.